 What if the debt claimed on the bankruptcy notice does not exist?

-To prove that the debt claimed on your bankruptcy notice does not exist, you will need to present evidence that:
+To substantiate that the debt claimed on your bankruptcy notice does not exist, you have to deliver evidence that:

-In your application to set aside the bankruptcy notice, you can not simply say that you have a convincing argument to do so.
-You must have already submitted the relevant documents with the court that handed down the order.
-Further, you must have the capacity to provide evidence to the Federal Circuit Court that illustrates that you have an authentic case for grounds of appeal.
+In your application to set aside the bankruptcy notice, you can not simply say that you have an authentic argument to do so.
+You must have already submitted the appropriate documents with the court that handed down the order.
+Further, you must have the capacity to provide evidence to the Federal Circuit Court that displays that you have a genuine case for grounds of appeal.

-Furthermore, if you do not initiate the process of setting aside the judgement or order before filing your application to set aside the bankruptcy notice, the Federal Circuit Court will not have the capacity to increase the timeframe for compliance under sections 41( 6A) and 41( 6C) of the Act.
-Subsequently, you will have committed an act of bankruptcy.
+Furthermore, if you do not initiate the process of setting aside the judgement or order before filing your application to set aside the bankruptcy notice, the Federal Circuit Court will not have the ability to increase the timeframe for compliance under sections 41( 6A) and 41( 6C) of the Act.
+As a result, you will have committed an act of bankruptcy.

 What is a Defective Bankruptcy Notice?

-A defect in the form or content of the bankruptcy notice happens when the creditor has failed to satisfy the requirements of the Act, in which case you might have grounds to make an application for the bankruptcy notice to be set aside.
-Some defects are more severe than others, and not all defects will make a bankruptcy notice void as these defects can be repaired at the discretion of the court under s 306( 1) of the Act.
+A defect in the form or content of the bankruptcy notice appears when the creditor has failed to obey the requirements of the Act, in which case you may have grounds to apply for the bankruptcy notice to be set aside.
+Some defects are more weighty than others, and not all defects will make a bankruptcy notice invalid as these defects can be remedied at the discretion of the court under s 306( 1) of the Act.

-In general, the defect must be considerable or result in confusion over the actions you must take to comply with the bankruptcy notice for you to have the capability to set aside the bankruptcy notice.
+In general, the defect must be significant or result in confusion over the actions you must take to adhere to the bankruptcy notice for you to have the ability to set aside the bankruptcy notice.

-There are some vital requirements of a bankruptcy notice and if these requirements aren’t met, the bankruptcy notice will subsequently be invalid.
-The following lists some examples where these critical requirements have not been met:
+There are some necessary requirements of a bankruptcy notice and if these requirements aren’t met, the bankruptcy notice will subsequently be void.
+The following details some examples where these critical requirements have not been met:

-The following specifies some circumstances where bankruptcy notice defects have not been serious enough to make them invalid:
+The following outlines some scenarios where bankruptcy notice defects have not been substantial enough to make them invalid:

 Under what grounds could I counter-claim, set-off or cross demand?

-To succeed using the grounds of counter-claim, set-off or cross demand, you will have to properly demonstrate to the court the following two items:
+To succeed using the grounds of counter-claim, set-off or cross demand, you will need to proficiently demonstrate to the court the following two items:

 What is an Abuse of process?

-An abuse of process takes place if you can validate that the reasons behind the bankruptcy notice is to pressure you to pay a debt, as opposed to a genuine effort by the creditor to invoke the court’s jurisdiction in connection with insolvency.
-If the former holds true, then you will have the chance to set aside the bankruptcy notice as a result of an abuse of process.
-To be successful using these grounds, you will need to produce evidence of collateral purpose or unjustifiable pressure.
+An abuse of process transpires if you can show that the reasons behind the bankruptcy notice is to pressure you to pay a debt, as opposed to a genuine effort by the creditor to invoke the court’s jurisdiction in relation to bankruptcy.
+If the former is true, then you will have the chance to set aside the bankruptcy notice due to an abuse of process.
+To be successful using these grounds, you will need to produce evidence of collateral purpose or unnecessary pressure.

-What If I find that I have grounds to act on one of these items above?
+What If I feel I have grounds to act on one of these items above?

-If you find that you have a case for one of the previously mentioned reasons to challenge your bankruptcy, you will need to get the following documents prepared, filed, and served in order to apply for your bankruptcy notice to be set aside:.
+If you feel that you have a case for one of the abovementioned reasons to contend your bankruptcy, you will need to get the following documents prepared, filed, and served in order to apply for your bankruptcy notice to be set aside:.

-You can get the requirements for an application to set aside a bankruptcy notice in rule 3.02 of the Rules.
+You can find the requirements for an application to set aside a bankruptcy notice in rule 3.02 of the Rules.
 You can either request a final order or an interim order.

-Final orders must outline the ideal outcome you aspire to receive and the legislative basis which the court can grant this decision.
-An example of a final order could be: “That bankruptcy notice (BN00231) issued on 15 June 2017, which was served to me on 1 July 2017, be set aside under section 30( 1) of the Bankruptcy Act 1966.”
-You would also have to present a copy of the bankruptcy notice with your application.
+Final orders need to detail the ideal outcome you wish to receive and the legislative basis which the court can grant this decision.
+An example of a final order might be: “That bankruptcy notice (BN00231) issued on 15 June 2017, which was served to me on 1 July 2017, be set aside under section 30( 1) of the Bankruptcy Act 1966.”
+You would also need to provide a copy of the bankruptcy notice with your application.

-On the other hand, an interim order should outline any outcomes you wish before the application is finally decided upon, and the legislative basis which the court can approve this decision.
-An example of an interim order may be: “The time for compliance with bankruptcy notice (BN00233) be increased up to and including 7 days after the outcome of this application by the Court under section 41( 6A) of the Bankruptcy Act 1966.”.
+On the contrary, an interim order has to illustrate any outcomes you wish before the application is finally decided upon, and the legislative basis which the court can grant this decision.
+An example of an interim order may be: “The time for compliance with bankruptcy notice (BN00233) be lengthened up to and including 7 days after the outcome of this application by the Court under section 41( 6A) of the Bankruptcy Act 1966.”.

 If you wish to make an application, it must be accompanied by an affidavit which outlines the grounds of your application along with the date the bankruptcy notice was served to you.
 If you’ve already made an application to set aside the judgement of the bankruptcy notice, a copy of this application/s also needs to be attached.
-It’s crucial that your affidavit must comply with rule 3.02 of the Rules, otherwise your application may be refused and your request for an extension of time to fulfill the bankruptcy notice may not be granted.
+It’s critical that your affidavit must abide by rule 3.02 of the Rules, otherwise your application may be denied and your request for an extension of time to fulfill the bankruptcy notice may not be granted.

 Filing your application.

-There is a lodging fee that will need to be paid, however in some circumstances you can apply for a waiver of this fee.
+There is a lodging fee that will need to be paid, however in certain scenarios you can apply for a waiver of this fee.

 Serving your documents.

-Once you’ve lodged your application and affidavit and they have been stamped, you must personally serve these documents to the creditor within 3 days after the documents have been lodged.
+Once you’ve filed your application and affidavit and they have been stamped, you must personally serve these documents to the creditor within three days after the documents have been lodged.

-If you are an individual, you must personally take the documents to the person identified on the document and hand it to them.
-If they choose not to take the documents, the individual serving them may place the document in the presence of the individual to be served and verbally instruct the individual what the documents entail.
+If you are an individual, you must personally take the documents to the individual identified on the document and hand it to them.
+If they refuse to receive the documents, the individual serving them may place the document in the presence of the individual to be served and verbally inform the individual what the documents consist of.

-If you are a business, you must personally go to a registered office of the business and deliver the documents to an individual servicing that organisation.
-You don’t have to hand the documents to the company’s principal address, the Australian Securities and Investment Commission (ASIC) will provide you with a list of that businesses registered addresses.
+If you are a company, you must personally go to a registered office of the business and deliver the documents to an individual servicing that business.
+You don’t need to give the documents to the organisations principal address, the Australian Securities and Investment Commission (ASIC) will provide you with a list of that organisations registered addresses.

-If you want another person to serve the documents, you can get a bailiff of the court or a process server to serve the documents for a fee.
+If you wish another person to serve the documents, you can get a bailiff of the court or a process server to serve the documents for a cost.

-If you’re not confident whether you have grounds to set aside the bankruptcy notice, or you’re unclear whether you should spend the time and money to apply as a result of financial reasons, speak to Fresh Start Solutions Canberra on 1300 818 575 for free advice.
-Alternatively, you can visit our website for more information: http://freshstartsolutions.com.au/bankruptcy-canberra
+If you’re not satisfied whether you have grounds to set aside the bankruptcy notice, or you’re hesitant whether you should spend the time and money to apply due to financial reasons, talk to Fresh Start Solutions Sydney on 1300 818 575 for free advice.
+Additionally, you can visit our website for additional information: http://freshstartsolutions.com.au/bankruptcy-sydney